Exceptional Point-enhanced Rydberg Atomic Electrometers

-In the preceding analysis, we focused on the system's responses to the signal field in different phases.
-We now turn to the enhancement of electric field detection enabled by the nonlinear response near the EP.
-As shown in Fig.~\ref{fig4}(a), the amplitude of the response signal induced by a fixed perturbation field $E_\mathrm{s}$ is measured under varying local field strengths $E_\mathrm{L}$.
-The signal response initially increases with $E_\mathrm{L}$, reaches a maximum, and then gradually decreases.
-Notably, the strongest response is observed in the nonlinear regime near the EP located in the $\mathcal{PT}$-symmetric phase.
-However, this optimal response does not occur precisely at the EP (indicated by the red sphere), but rather slightly off the EP.
-This behavior is beneficial, as it avoids the eigenbasis collapse at the EP, thereby circumventing the excess fundamental noise associated with it \cite{Wiersig2020,Kononchuk2022}.
+We now examine the enhancement of electric field detection enabled by the nonlinear response near the EP.
+As shown in Fig.~\ref{fig4}(a), {the response amplitude and noise to a fixed signal field $E_\mathrm{s}$ vary with the local field $E_\mathrm{L}$.
+By optimizing the signal-to-noise ratio, the optimal point is reached not exactly at the EP but within its surrounding nonlinear regime.} This behavior is beneficial, as it avoids the eigenbasis collapse at the EP, thereby circumventing the excess fundamental noise associated with it \cite{Wiersig2020,Kononchuk2022}.
 These observations clearly demonstrate that the EP-induced nonlinearity can be harnessed to enhance the sensitivity of MW electric field detection.
-Considering the noise contributions induced by nonlinear effects, the optimal signal-to-noise ratio (SNR) is marked by the red star in Fig.~\ref{fig4}(a).
-To determine the system sensitivity, we measure the square root of the power spectral density (PSD$^{1/2}$) by feeding the time-domain output signals into a fast Fourier transform (FFT) spectrum analyzer.
-As shown in Fig.~\ref{fig4}(b), the optimal sensitivity reaches $22.68~\mathrm{nVcm^{-1}Hz^{-1/2}}$ under realistic experimental conditions.
+The optimal signal-to-noise ratio (SNR), marked by the red star, defines the operating point for highest sensitivity.To determine the system sensitivity, we measure the square root of the power spectral density (PSD$^{1/2}$) by feeding the time-domain output signals into a fast Fourier transform (FFT) spectrum analyzer.
+As shown in Fig.~\ref{fig4}(b), the optimal sensitivity reaches {$22.68(3)~\mathrm{nVcm^{-1}Hz^{-1/2}}$} under realistic experimental conditions ({see} \cite{supp1} {for details}).
 Moreover, the system remains capable of measuring the phase of the signal field.
 Figure~\ref{fig4}(c) shows the time-resolved probe transmission.
 When the signal field undergoes a $180^\circ$ phase flip via a phase shifter, the phase of the oscillatory probe signal correspondingly flips, as indicated by the shaded gray regions.
 By continuously scanning the input signal phase $\phi_\mathrm{in}$ using a phase shifter and reading out the corresponding output phase $\phi_\mathrm{out}$ with a lock-in amplifier, we realize continuous phase detection, as shown in Fig.~\ref{fig4}(d).
 This demonstrates the system’s ability to detect the phase of a MW field.